What Is Customer Experience Analytics?

 With a lot of eCommerce sites coming up, it’s become very important for eCommerce Managers to understand how your brand is performing compared to your competition on online retail channels.
 A CX Analytics Platform brings the smartness of filtering the customer conversations and picking the right feedback for the analysis.
 It also helps to keep a tab on the emerging products and trends.
 Above all this, it helps to understand the drivers or factors that influence your customer experience.

 Market Research Analyst

 Not just the executives or a company, a CX Analytics Solution helps Market research analysts as well to conduct super-fast market research.
 Research Analysts may interpret distinct customer emotions and discover genuine consumer views of product categories and brands.

 Top 10 Customer Experience Analytics Solutions

 Clootrack obtains open-ended customer conversations from a wide range of data sources – both online and private enterprise data.
-Online data sources include eCommerce sites, forums, blogs, social media, etc. Private enterprise data can be any data source including customer care tickets, open-ended NPS surveys, website/app feedbacks, chatbots, etc. Clootrack insights are unbiased, require minimal configuration, and support 55 languages.
-The time to go live is 7 days!
+Online data sources include eCommerce sites, forums, blogs, social media, etc. Private enterprise data can be any data source including customer care tickets, open-ended NPS surveys, website/app feedback, chatbots, etc. Clootrack insights are unbiased, require minimal configuration, and support 55 languages.
+The time to go live in 7 days!

 Qualtrics Experience Management (XM) helps brands continually assess the quality of their four core experiences—customers, employees, products, and brands.
 With Qualtrics XM, organizations can be at every meaningful touchpoint, for every experience, and predict which changes will resonate most with stakeholders.
 At Qualtrics, our mission is to close the experience gap.